fluencelabs/nox/docs/real-time.md

 #### RPC support

-Second, we want the client to be able to interact with the real-time cluster using a conventional request-response API:
+We want the client to be able to interact with the real-time cluster using a conventional request-response API:
 ```
 response = fluence.request("{'function': 'sum', 'x': 3, 'y': 5}")
 print(response)  ## prints "8"